Oklahoma Bounty Hunter Guide: Requirements and Steps

 You must carry your license card with you at all times while working as a bail enforcer.
 The license will be valid for three years and then must be renewed.

-In addition to bail enforcement, there are other criminal justice and fugitive recovery professions that you might be interested in pursuing, such as a private investigator or process server.
+In addition to bail enforcement, there are related licensed professions that you might be interested in pursuing, such as a private investigator (PI) or process server.
 Information on these options is provided below.

-CLEET also issues Private Investigator licenses, which are issued subject to similar application and education requirements as Bail Enforcement licenses.
-Private investigators uncover information for legal cases either on a freelance or permanent basis.
-You must be at least 18 years old with no felony convictions.
+CLEET also issues Private Investigator licenses, which are issued subject to similar application and education requirements as bail enforcement licenses.
+Private investigators uncover information for legal cases on behalf of clients, who may be individuals or private investigation firms.
+To qualify for a PI license in Oklahoma, you must be at least 18 years old with no felony convictions.
 You will be required to complete CLEET training or have comparable experience from previous work as a military officer, out-of-state officer, or security guard.

-Process servers deliver legal documents for civil court and in Oklahoma they can be licensed at either the county or state level.
-Exact application procedures vary for county licenses but the state-wide application can be completed by any individual who has resided in Oklahoma for at least the previous six months, is at least 18 years old, and has no felony convictions.
+Process servers deliver legal documents for civil courts.
+In Oklahoma, they can be licensed at either the county or state level.
+Application procedures and requirements vary for county licenses, but the state-wide application can be completed by any individual who has resided in Oklahoma for at least the previous six months, is at least 18 years old, and has no felony convictions.

 Training and Education Options in Oklahoma